shrchrds/CFXGB/README.md

 * -r --randomsamp : Balance the dataset using random under sampling.
 (Use for imbalanced datasets).
                     Default = False

-* -v --parentvaluecols [ BETA ]: Addition of columns based on class distributions of parents of leaf nodes in the decision tree.
+* -v --parentvaluecols : Addition of columns based on class distributions of parents of leaf nodes in the decision tree.
                                 Default = False

-* -c --cores [ BETA ]: Number of cores to be used during addition of columns (When -v is True).
+* -c --cores : Number of cores to be used during addition of columns (When -v is True).
                          Default = -1 (All cores)

 ### How to run code for different datasets and model parameters